ildyria/Dance/Lectures/2020-09-04 - Roel - English Waltz.md

 Try to go as big as possible, especially during practice.
 - Use the foot entirely, from 5 (heel) to 1 (toe)
 - remember, rotation comes from the knees, then the hips, then the top.
-- when pushing with left foot,  use the rolling action.
+- When pushing with left foot, use the rolling action.
 - When left leg goes forward, deep in the hips, "swing the hips to the left" for the reach.
 However don't leave the body behind while extending the leg".

 ### 456 - Spin turn